HL7/fhir-security-label-ds4p/input/pagecontent/spec.md

 - The [`sec-label-related-artifact` extension](StructureDefinition-extension-sec-label-related-artifact.html) which enables recording a pointer to an artifact related to the label, particularly, a consent directive based on which the label has been assigned, or a provenance resource which further backs up the integrity label.
 - The [`sec-label-classifier`](StructureDefinition-extension-sec-label-classifier.html) extension which enables recording the entity that has assigned or updated the label.

-Furthermore, the following extensions are defined to enable fine-grained labeling at the sub-resource level using inline security labels.
+Furthermore, the following extension is defined to enable fine-grained labeling at the sub-resource level using inline security labels.
 - the [`inline-sec-label` extension](StructureDefinition-extension-inline-sec-label.html) enables specifying a security label inline on any element in a resource where an extension is allowed to appear.

-- the [`HAS-INLINE-SEC-LABELS` code](CodeSystem-codesystem-inline-labels.html) enables specifying whether a resource contains any inline security labels to assist consumers in deciding whether they should do a deep inspection of the resource content to look for inline security labels.
+This extension is used in tandem with the `PROCESSINLINELABEL` code (from the `ObligationPolicy` value set in [v3-ActCode](http://terminology.hl7.org/CodeSystem/v3-ActCode)) that enables specifying whether a resource contains inline security labels and assists consumers in deciding whether they should invoke a deep inspection of the resource content to look for inline security labels.

-The concept of inline security labels and the corresponding extensions are defined in a [separate page](inline.html).
+The concept of inline security labels and the corresponding extension are defined and discussed further in a [separate page](inline.html).

 #### `display` Extension
 The [`display` extension](StructureDefinition-extension-display.html) is based on the [`Annotation` Data Type](https://www.hl7.org/fhir/datatypes.html#Annotation) to record information about who made the statement and when.
 (Note that the `author` and `time` attributes in this data structure refer to the author and time for the display marking and should not be confused with the author of the Resource itself.)